ytorg/Yotter/README.md

 This data will never be used for any other purpose than offering the service to the user.

 #### 🔐 Security
 Only the hash of your password is stored on the database.
-Also no personal information of any kind is kept on the app itself, if a hacker gets access to it only thing they could do would be to follow/unfollow some accounts.
+Also, no personal information of any kind is kept on the app itself, if a hacker gets access to it the only thing they could do would be to follow/unfollow some accounts.

 I always recommend self-hosting, as you will be the only person with access to the data.